jasonsahl/UGAP/README.txt

-#Instructions for using UGAP (see Manual for more detailed instructions)
+#Instructions for using UGAP

 -Dependencies that MUST be installed by the user:

 1. SPAdes, must be > version 3.5.
 Working on v3.7.1.
 2. genomeCoverageBed (part of BEDTOOLS).
 Linux version included in /bin folder.
 If incompatible with your version, you must replace this version with your binary.
-3. bwa (must have version that supports BWA-MEM algorithm)
+3. bwa (must have version that supports BWA-MEM algorithm).
+Tested version is 0.7.7
-4. Samtools
+4. Samtools - tested version is 0.1.19
-5. BioPython
+5. BioPython - tested version is

 -Optional dependencies for full functionality

 1. BLAST+ (must have blastn in PATH).
 This is needed for troubleshooting mixtures
-2. Musket (only if you want to correct reads with this tool); not thoroughly tested
+2. Musket (only if you want to correct reads with this tool); not thoroughly tested and may not work properly

 -To run: